 Fusion FFF printing workflow

-The recommended workflow for Fusion FFF printing is very similar to that of our other manufacturing environments.
+The recommended workflow for Fusion Fused Filament Fabrication is very similar to that of our other manufacturing environments.
 At a high level, the basic steps include setup, generation, and simulation.
 To help outline this workflow, we will focus on a part designed as part of a project involving NOV (National Oilwell Varco), Renishaw, and Autodesk.
 The part is the fixture used to secure an additively manufactured part during the post machining process.

 Creating a setup

 The first step, when it comes to setting up your print, is to define your setup.
-To begin printing in Fusion, switch to the Manufacture workspace.
-Then select the Additive tab at the top of the window.
-Now that you are in the Additive environment, you are ready to start setting up the print.
-For those of you who have experience in manufacturing within Fusion 360, this will be a very familiar experience.
+To begin 3D printing in Autodesk Fusion 360, switch to the Manufacture workspace.
+Then select the Additive Manufacturing tab at the top of the window.
+Now that you are in the Additive environment, you are ready to start setting up the 3D print.
+For those of you who have experience in manufacturing within Autodesk Fusion 360, this will be a very familiar experience.
 Within your setup, you can specify the machine that you want to print on, along with the print settings and other features (we will cover those later on).
 Don’t forget to select the part you want to print as the Model within the setup.
 This is how it knows what it’s going to print!

 Once you’ve created your setup, you now must orient the part.
 You can do this in several ways, depending on the desired outcome.
 You may want to use the more manual Move and Place Part on Platform commands to orient the layer grain along the model.
 There is also a Minimize Build Height function to limit the total Z height of the part, helping to reduce errors associated with tall prints.
 Alternatively, the Automatic Orientation may be beneficial.
 Brought in from Netfabb, this feature was originally designed to help reduce problems inherent to printing metal parts, but can apply to plastics as well.
 This will analyze the model to derive optimized orientations, allowing support structures to be minimized, for example.
 Criteria can be ranked in order of importance to give the algorithm more information regarding the desired print orientation.